 Content marketing is about more than blogging.
 Content marketing is about scrutinizing your entire online presence through the eyes of your customers because every single touchpoint will impact your success.
 This includes every page of your website, every resource or blog article and every post on social media.

 Of course, when you think about it that way, it sounds exhausting!
-But, it doesn’t have to be.
+But it doesn’t have to be.

 This is why content strategists love the buyer’s journey.
 The buyer’s journey helps you visualize the customers’ research process and what they need from you at each step.
-It makes it easier to spot gaps in your content, organize and prioritize your editorial calendar, conduct keyword research and design campaigns.
+It makes it easier to audit and spot gaps in your content, organize and prioritize your editorial calendar, conduct keyword research and design campaigns.

 Let’s explore how this works.